MaciejWojs/MacroTeX/README.md

 2. Image preview on hover
 3. Bulk image insertion from explorer
 4. Configurable LaTeX macros
+5. Smart multi-document support:
+   - Automatic detection of main LaTeX files
+   - Intelligent path resolution based on document hierarchy
+6. File system tracking:
+   - Automatic path updates when files are moved or renamed
+   - Smart commenting of references to deleted files
+7. Enhanced path suggestions:
+   - Prioritized local files in suggestions
+   - Intelligent path completion based on context

 ## Getting Started

 1. Install the MacroTeX extension from the VSCode marketplace
 2. Open your LaTeX project in VSCode
-3. The extension will automatically detect your main LaTeX file
+3. The extension will automatically detect all main LaTeX files in your workspace
+4. Start using macros in any .tex file - paths will be automatically resolved to the nearest main file

 ## Using MacroTeX